 The Bigger Picture

-If you think a contaminated Olympus scope may have caused you harm — at any point since 2012 — it's worth the 15 minutes of a free case review.
+If you think a contaminated Olympus scope may have caused you harm — whenever the procedure happened — it is worth the 15 minutes of a free case review.
+The discovery rule keeps many older cases alive, and the only way to know is to ask.
 No Fees Unless We Recover Money for You.

 Think You May Have a Case?